santiment/academy/src/docs/sangraphs/about/the-erc-20-overview-page/index.md

 ---
-title: The ERC-20 overview page
+title: Sangraphs - The ERC-20 overview page
 author: Santiment Team
-# References
-#

 ---

 As many of our on-chain (and other) metrics are Ethereum-based, we are